 7) Create Your Video Content Marketing Plan

-Now that you know about the efficiency of video content as a marketing strategy, there are some important factors to consider before starting it, your marketing plan is cetainly one of them.
+Now that you know about the efficiency of video content as a marketing strategy, there are some important factors to consider before starting it.
+Your marketing plan is certainly one of them.

 Being crisp and specific about the purpose of the video is by far the most important.
-No matter how creative you are with your content, if you are unsure about the objectives, it turns redundant.
+No matter how creative you are with your content, it turns redundant if you are unsure about the objectives.
 Create specific and measurable KPIs.
 Use the SMART methodology.

 A thorough brainstorming session can ensure this.
 Sit with your colleagues and point out the one primary purpose behind creating that particular content.

 Similarly, knowing your target audience and the course of action you wish to inspire in them should be clear.
 You’re not creating a movie for a film festival.
 Hence, creativity shouldn’t hinder the primary purpose.